 I want to point out that none of the people who unionized or walked out ever called any of their leaders names or demanded things that were wholly unreasonable.
 It’s a lazy jump to assume that because they’re unionizing that these groups are full of rabble-rousers and their claims are not to be taken seriously.
 All they did was question power—and many lost their jobs because of it.

 The baristas at Mighty Good wanted to make sure none of their co-workers were discriminated against.
 They were laid off.

 The group at Gimme! wanted to make sure they wouldn’t be the victims of arbitrary decisions.
 They’re currently in a battle with management after a union member was demoted without just cause.

 The people from CaL wanted their bosses to stop using abusive tactics to get work done.
 They ignored their requests for an open dialogue and re-opened the store behind their backs.

 All of these groups have been open to critical discourse and civil forms of reconciliation and negotiation.
 At every turn, it’s the employers who cannot budge.

 This is what I find incredibly baffling—business owners cannot budge when their power is questioned.
-The path to reconciliation seems so clear, and yet when confronted with the choice of even just listening to your employees or deflecting blame, they go for the latter.
-The goal here isn’t to find a good solution or serve the interests of a business: the goal is to hold onto power as tightly as they can.
+The path to reconciliation seems so clear, and yet when confronted with the choice of listening to your employees or deflecting blame, leaders opt for the latter.

-No business owner would ever admit their concern is with letting go of their power—and truthfully I doubt most even know or recognize this for themselves—but let’s not mince words or find justifications.
-It is, and has always been, about power.
+No business owner would ever admit their concern is with letting go of their power, but let’s not mince words or find justifications.
+It is and has always been about power.